 3. Role of an auditor

-- Ensuring that the organization comply with tax rules and regulations
+- Ensuring that the organization complies with tax rules and regulations

 - Detecting fraud in the company

 - Preparing commentaries, reports, and financial statements of an organization